-Speed, motor, aviation these words always inspired this young boy to become the first motorist in the campus of Cambridge to drive a Peugeot Phaeton bought from Paris.
-Hailing from a wealthy family, Charles Stewart Rolls (27 August 1877 – 12 July 1910) has many firsts to his credit.
-Though not physically present his accomplishments to the motor as well the aviation industry has laid a foundation for our routine activities to date.
+Speed, motor, and aviation were all words that inspired this young boy to become the first motorist during his school days.
+Hailing from a wealthy family, Charles Stewart Rolls (27 August 1877 – 12 July 1910) has many firsts to his credit including his death.
+His contributions to the motor and aviation industries laid the groundwork for our current routine activities.

-To grace the occasion of his 142nd birth anniversary, here are few interesting yet less known facts about Charles Rolls – the co-founder of Rolls-Royce car manufacturing company.
+On the occasion of his 144th birth anniversary, here are few interesting yet less known facts about Charles Rolls – the co-founder of Rolls-Royce car manufacturing company.

 Date of Birth: 27 August 1877